dotnet-foundation/wg-membership/meetings/2021-04-06-meeting-minutes.md

 The time commitment of nomination committee members would also like to be known for when we are approaching others about taking part.

 DJ has raised his interest in being a member of the nomination committee.
 It's agreed he would be a good addition.

+## Extra News

+- The portal for corporate sponsors is still in progress, which once done will enable a membership portal to be released.
+This will include membership payment management and a forum for discussions.

 **ACTIONS**: